dsccommunity/ActiveDirectoryDsc/README.md

 * **Credential**: User account credentials used to perform the operation (optional).
   * If not running on a domain controller, this is required.

+### **xADObjectPermissionEntry**

+The xADObjectPermissionEntry DSC resource will manage access control lists on Active Directory objects-

+* **Ensure**: Indicates if the access will be added (Present) or will be removed (Absent).
+Default is 'Present'.
+* **Path**: Active Directory path of the object, specified as a Distinguished Name.
+* **IdentityReference**: Indicates the identity of the principal for the ace.
+* **ActiveDirectoryRights**: A combination of one or more of the ActiveDirectoryRights enumeration values that specifies the rights of the access rule.
+Default is 'GenericAll'.
+Valid values:
+  * AccessSystemSecurity
+  * CreateChild
+  * Delete
+  * DeleteChild
+  * DeleteTree
+  * ExtendedRight
+  * GenericAll
+  * GenericExecute
+  * GenericRead
+  * GenericWrite
+  * ListChildren
+  * ListObject
+  * ReadControl
+  * ReadProperty
+  * Self
+  * Synchronize
+  * WriteDacl
+  * WriteOwner
+  * WriteProperty
+* **AccessControlType**: Indicates whether to Allow or Deny access to the target object.
+* **ObjectType**: The schema GUID of the object to which the access rule applies.
+* **ActiveDirectorySecurityInheritance**: One of the 'ActiveDirectorySecurityInheritance' enumeration values that specifies the inheritance type of the access rule.
+  * All
+  * Children
+  * Descendents
+  * None
+  * SelfAndChildren
+* **InheritedObjectType**: The schema GUID of the child object type that can inherit this access rule.

 ### **xADOrganizationalUnit**

 The xADOrganizational Unit DSC resource will manage OUs within Active Directory.